mikejac/node-red-contrib-google-smarthome/README.md

     * Use external SSL offload: Check, if you want to do SSL decryption on an external load balancer.
     * Public and Private Key: Path to public and private key of your SSL certificate (if you do not use external SSL decryption).
 4. Deploy the flow.
 5. Check if your service is reachable from the internet.
 Use a tool like https://reqbin.com to send a GET request to https://example.com:3001/check (using your domain name and port).
-It must answer with status 200 and the message "SUCCESS".
+It must answer with status 200 and the message "SUCCESS: Smart Home service is reachable!" as one of the first lines.

 #### Setup Account linking